 I did a basic introductory course in Japan and have occasional lessons while there for a few months each year.
 But I needed to supplement that with a systematic programme and regular conversation opportunities in the UK.
 That is how I met Asami, who more than met both of these needs.
 Our lessons vary between ongoing grammar lessons and conversational sessions.
 She is skilful at explaining new materials, and patient with my waning powers of retention of new vocabulary.
 Because her English is excellent. she is able to help me formulate in Japanese topics from my own academic field.
-Our time together in a noisy café is always interesting and often fun.
+Our time together is always interesting and often fun.
 I have endorsed her when she has undertaken teaching work at schools in the UK and am happy to do so for any teaching work she may undertake.

 ALIX FORD, LONDON - RELIGIOUS ACTIVITIES VISA TO AICHI, JAPAN, AUG 2017